 The stunning stamens, the cascade of colours, an interesting insect perched on a petal – flowers can make for spectacular photo subjects.
 Here are six of the best spots across Canada to snap some beautiful blooms.

 ANNAPOLIS ROYAL HISTORIC GARDENS

 Annapolis Royal, Nova Scotia

 Part history lesson, part botanical utopia, these gardens’ 17 acres of flowers, trees and ornamental grasses are just two hours outside of Halifax.
-Explore the Victorian Garden’s 3,000 types of annuals; see the Maritimes’ largest collection of roses; or train your lens on an array of hydrangeas, day lilies, azaleas and rhododendrons. (historicgardens.com)
+Explore the Victorian Garden’s 3,000 annuals; see the Maritimes’ largest collection of roses; or train your lens on an array of hydrangeas, day lilies, azaleas and rhododendrons. (historicgardens.com)

 CENTRAL EXPERIMENTAL FARM

 Home to the federal Department of Agriculture’s research facility, the farm also features an arboretum, a tropical greenhouse, and eight acres of ornamental gardens, showcasing 100 types of irises, 125 varieties of lilacs and more.(agr.gc.ca)

 Who says you need to venture out of the city – or even outdoors – to see fabulous flowers?
 This indoor wonderland in the heart of downtown Toronto is made up of six different greenhouses spanning a total of more than 16,000 square feet, each one housing a different climate region’s plants and flowers, from orchids and begonias to cacti and succulents.
 The staff know how to propagate succulents too or some of the other plants, and there are certain ways to carry this out.
 This is so they can keep the supply of succulents going. (toronto.ca)